Article VI: Dues and Business

 The Constitution and By-Laws of the Association may be amended according to the following procedure:

-(b) Proposed amendments shall be voted upon by ballot issued by mail to the voting membership of the Association.
-A two-thirds majority of the total votes cast shall be required for the adoption of amendments.
-The participation of not less than 20% of voting members is required to amend the By-Laws.
-Announcements of the results of the vote shall be communicated to the members.
+(b) Proposed amendments to the By-Laws of the Association shall be voted upon by the voting membership of the Association.
+Voting by members may be conducted in person at a duly-convened meeting, by mail or, to the extent permitted by law, by email, Internet-assisted ballot, or any other method approved by the Board of Directors that permits participation in such voting by each member entitled to vote.
+A two-thirds majority of the total votes cast shall be required for adoption of amendments.
+The participation of not less than 10% of voting members is required to amend the By-Laws.
+Announcement of the results of the vote shall be communicated to all members.

 Article IX: Indemnification of Directors and Officers